razezape/pen-testing-lab/README.md

   <h1>Computer Network Security – Lab Environment Project </h1>
 </p>

-This project will be carried out using Kali as the attack machine and a virtual LAN (VLAN) designed to closely replicate the target network.
-The VLAN includes two Linux machines: <b>saturnaN</b> and <b>saturnaR.</b> The project will be divided into two phases:
+This project will be carried out using Kali as the attack machine and a virtual LAN (VLAN) designed to closely replicate the target network, and will be divided into two stages:

 1) Penetration Testing
 2) Defense Strategies

-The lab included 3 VMs:
+This secure lab includes 3 VMs:
 - Kali Linux attacker machine
 - SaturnaN vulnerable target
 - SaturnaR IDS monitoring machine